Search

 • Tried and tested method, known for producing high-quality prints

-Sublimation Printing Disadvantages
+Sublimation Printing Disadvantages:

 • Limited to polyester-based fabrics or coated products